ICI 2019 Benefit & Auction

-Join ICI’s Annual Benefit & Auction on Wednesday, October 25, as we reaffirm our commitment to curatorial practice and contemporary art.
+Join ICI’s Annual Benefit & Auction on Monday, October 21, as we reaffirm our commitment to curatorial practice and contemporary art.
 We invite you to raise a glass to the future of ICI, and in support of new programs and partnerships.
-On the occasion, ICI will honor philanthropist Patricia Phelps de Cisneros with the Leo Award, named after early ICI supporter and legendary gallerist Leo Castelli; and curator Jochen Volz with the 2017 Agnes Gund Curatorial Award.
-This year’s honorees share a vision—international in scope, supportive of artists, and focused on education—which in so many ways echoes ICI’s mission.

 LIVE & SILENT AUCTION

 We are thrilled to welcome back our favorite auctioneer, the extraordinary Gabby Palmieri, to lead the live auction.
 ICI and Artsy have also renewed their collaboration to offer a unique auction experience online and during the event.
 ICI is proud to benefit from the generosity of artists who have consistently shown great confidence in ICI and support for its programs.
 Both the silent and live auction can be previewed on Artsy.netBID NOW ON ARTSY!